aws-samples/iam-identity-center-team/docs/index.md

 - **Alert and notification** - Automatic notification of TEAM request, approval and session status.
 - **Solution autonomy** - TEAM solution is agnostic and has no dependence on third party integrations with external applications or identity providers.

-## Security considerations
+## Security and resiliency considerations
-Review the [security considerations]({% link docs/overview/security.md %}) section before deploying the TEAM solution.
+Review the [security and resiliency considerations]({% link docs/overview/security.md %}) section before deploying the TEAM solution.

 ## Getting started
 The best way to get started with TEAM is to [deploy the solution]({% link docs/deployment/index.md %}) in your environment and follow the [end-to-end example scenario]({% link docs/guides/walkthrough.md %}) which will take you through all functionalities from requesting access to auditing the session logs.